archetyped/simple-lightbox/readme.txt

 == Description ==
 Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
 It also [supports themes](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

-### BETA NOTES
-The current release is a beta version.
-Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-5-5-beta/).
-Main changes

-#### Beta 6
-* Optimize: Improved settings migration from previous versions
-* Add: Distinct link activation (will not affect other lightboxes)
-* Add: Backwards compatibility with legacy lightbox links (optional)
-* Update: Improved UI consistency

-#### Beta 5
-* Update: Additional WordPress 3.2 support (Gallery)
-* Fix: Improved options migration from old versions (Hutchison Migration)

-#### Beta 4
-* Add: Support for WordPress 3.2
-* Add: Support for links added after page load (e.g. via AJAX, etc.)
-* Add: Admin option to enable/disable attachment links
-* Optimize: Improved compatibility for older versions of PHP

-#### Beta 3
-* Add: Support for image attachment links
-* Optimize: Improved compatibility for older versions of PHP
-* Optimize: Internal optimizations

-#### Beta 2
-* Fix: Debug code removed (Fatal Seb)
-* Update: Improved URL handling
-* Update: Cache-management for enqueued files

-#### Beta 1
-* Update: Options management overhaul
-* Fix: XHTML Validation (Hajo Validation)

 #### Customization
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section (or just click the **Settings** link below the plugin's name when viewing the list of installed plugins)

-* **New: Link Validation** (Optional)
+* **New: Image Attachment Link Support**
-* **New: Keyboard Navigation**
-* **New: Show/Hide Lightbox Caption**
+* **New: Backwards-compatibility with legacy lightbox links**
 * Theme Support
-* Customizable UI Text
-* Enable/Disable Lightbox Functionality (Default: Enabled)
+* Keyboard Navigation
 * Enable Lightbox depending on Page Type (Home, Pages, Archive, etc.)
+* Link Validation (optional)
-* Automatically activate lightbox for links to images on page (no need to add `rel="lightbox"` attribute to link)
+* Automatically activate links (no manual coding required)
-* Group automatically-activated links (play as a slideshow)
+* Group image links (play as a slideshow)
-* Group image links by Post (separate slideshow for each Post on page)
+* Group image links by Post (e.g. separate slideshow for each post on home page)
-* Enable/Disable Lightbox resizing animation
+* UI/Animation Customization
-* Automatically Start Slideshow (Default: Enabled)
+* Slideshow Customization
-* Slide Duration (Seconds) (Default: 6)
-* Loop through images (Default: Enabled)
-* Overlay Opacity (0 - 1) (Default: 0.8)

 #### Usage
-* The necessary Javascript and CSS files will be automatically added to the page as long as `wp_head()` is called in the theme
-* That's it!
+1. Insert links to images/image attachments into your posts/pages

+**That’s it!
+The image will be displayed in a lightbox automatically.**

+* For more usage tips, go to [Simple Lightbox's official page](http://archetyped.com/tools/simple-lightbox/)

 == Installation ==

-1. Verify that your theme uses the `wp_head()` template tag (this is where the necessary files will be added to your theme output)
-1. Let plugin automatically add lightbox functionality for links to images or manually add `rel="lightbox"` to any image links that you want to be displayed in a lightbox
+1. Install and activate via admin dashboard

 == Upgrade Notice ==